mil0serdnaya/news-feed/README.md

 d.
 Limit the number of news items per page to no more than 5.
 4. Pagination block.

-## Page Layout Requirements for Individual News Item:
+## Page layout requirements for individual news item:
 1. Headline.
 2. A block with the publication date and author's name (if available).
 3. News summary.